bernecg/TSUDedicatedServer/README.md

 ## What is TSU?

-TSU stands for Turbo Slider Unlimited, a multiplayer racing game.
+TSU stands for Turbo Sliders Unlimited, a multiplayer racing game.
 Developed by [Antti Mannisto](https://store.steampowered.com/search/?developer=Antti%20Mannisto) the game can be purchased on Steam here
 [Turbo Sliders Unlimited](https://store.steampowered.com/app/1478340/Turbo_Sliders_Unlimited/)